He4eT/simple-tads-game/README.md

-# A simple TADS game
+# A simple TADS3 game

 This is a small game that illustrates some aspects of development with TADS3.